in03/proxima/README.md

 #### Broker
 The broker is best installed on an always-on computer or server.
 If it's not running neither queuers nor workers can communicate.
 Very little configuration is required.
 Just make sure it's accessible over LAN.
-Since [#190](https://github.com/in03/proxima/pull/190), brokers other than Redis are no longer supported.
+Redis and RabbitMQ are Celery's best supported broker backends.
+Only Redis has been tested extensively with Proxima.

 Install Redis with docker:
 ```